Carreau/phd-dissertation/parts/part3.rst

 **********
 ..
 2

-Nursees cell :cite:`Huelsmann2013`
-Anticlinal Periclinal :cite:`iwabusi`
+:cite:`Lenart 2014 ?? starfish (read  it first)`

+The actin cytoskeleton play an important role in many cellular functions.
+The actin cortex, just beneath the cell membrane is not only a crucial structure in cell motility and mechanical properties, it is also a essential component in cell division :cite:`Chaigne2013a` and the positioning of spindle.
+Other actin structures, that spawn from the nucleus to the cell membrane are responsible for cells organelles positioning like in plants where nucleus is moved away from light :cite:`Iwabuchi2010`, or push the nucleus away during nurses cell maturation :cite:`Huelsmann2013`.
+The mechanical link from the outside of the cell to the nucleus using actin bundle has already been show in :cite:`Jaalouk2009`.
+We show here that these actin structure should not be the only one take into account to explain organelles positioning.

+Our experiments show that from biomimetically reconstituted actin cortex formed on beads emanates a sparse and soft actin cloud capable of staining forces of tens of pico newtons, enough to hold organelles in place.
+Using polymer physics description we are able to model the behavior of such an actin cloud and measure many of its mechanical properties.
+This soft actin cloud provide a actin scaffold capable of deforming non-plastically.
+At time scale of few seconds if behaves mostly elastically with an elastic modulus of a few Pascal.
+The Poisson ratio of the actin cloud varies from 0.05 to 0.1 hinting for a sparse structure of loosely entangle filaments forming a meshwork with a typical mes size of 300 to 400 nm.

+The filament at the origin of this loosely entangled network would emanate from the dense actin cortex that can be seen and simulated on actin-beads :cite:`Kawska2012` and the evolution of parameters of this actin cloud are coherent with the preceding studies on biomimetically reconstituted actin cortices.
+Recently the role of actin network with similar properties as the actin cloud have been described in cells such as `Xenopus` Oocyte :cite:`Feric2013`.
+Poisson ratio of different actin network in have been measured in bulk to be higher :cite:`Gardel2003` that what found here, but cannot explain the low or even negative Poisson ratio that can be found in pluripotent cells :cite:`Pagliara2014`.

+The actin cloud provide a novel structure that should be studied further to understand the positioning of organelles in cells and which role this sparse actin structure plays in the formation of other actin network inside cells.

+In particular microrheology experiments could be performed on the growing actin cloud in order to further  characterize frequency dependence of the mechanical properties  of the actin cloud.
+The effect of cross linking and network branching is crucial for the happening of symmetry breaking on bead system, and would likely play a role in the structure of the actin cloud.
+A confined geometry and direct polymerisation on membrane, or the effect of myosin motors might allow to alter the properties of the actin cloud.

+All these could be mechanism used by the cell to use the actin cloud in order to efficiently form structures it need in order to achieve its function.
+Further studies of the actin cloud on biomimetic or `in vivo` system is challenging, but would lead to a better understanding of the mechanics of the cells and its control.

+.. .. can reorganize in parallel structure \cite{reymann_nucleation_2010}
+..
+.. .. network in cell anchored to cortical actin network. \cite{schuh_new_2008,
+..     chaigne_soft_2013, iwabuchi_actin_2010, lenart_contractile_2005}
+..
+..
+.. :cite:`Schuh2008` show that a sparse actin network contracted by
+.. ..           myosin that like the cortex to the spindle is necessary for its
+.. ..           migration
+..
-..         - :cite:`Schuh2008` show that a sparse actin network contracted by
+.. ..         - :cite:`Schuh2008` show that a sparse actin network contracted by
-..           myosin that like the cortex to the spindle is necessary for its
+.. ..           myosin that like the cortex to the spindle is necessary for its
-..           migration.
+.. ..           migration.
+..

-- Organelles are supported by .. gravity thing :cite:`Feric2013`
+.. - Organelles are supported by .. gravity thing :cite:`Feric2013`

-:cite:`Jaalouk2009` The mechanical link from extracellular environment to the nucleus is established by actin bundles that connect integrins and proteins of the nuclear envelope
+..
+..
+..
 Rough explanation beta/delta/cp
+..
+..
 INfinite cappingfilamanet immedaitely capped.

-actin cytoskeletton invoved in many events, cell shape :cite:`..` recent experiments hits for possible direct transmission of forces from cortex to nucleus
+..

-Important psitionning of nucleus :cite:`nurse cells` mechanics link from external  environemt bundle intergrins cite{jaalouk_mechanotransduction_2009}
+..
+Important psitionning of nucleus :cite:`Huelsmann2013` mechanics link from
+.. external  environemt bundle intergrins cite{jaalouk_mechanotransduction_2009}
+..

-Actin network emanating can sutain forces up to 10 pN sufficient for draging organelss inside cell
+..
+Actin network emanating can sutain forces up to 10 pN sufficient for draging
+.. organelss inside cell
+..

-can allow a constantly polymerizing
+.. can allow a constantly polymerizing cortical network to push throughout the
-    cortical network to push throughout the inside of a cell and exert sufficient forces to move organelles and chromosomes
+.. inside of a cell and exert sufficient forces to move organelles and chromosomes
-    \cite{kumaran_chromatin_2008}
+.. \cite{kumaran_chromatin_2008}
+..
+..

-Indeed, networks observed inside cells are
+..
+Indeed, networks observed inside cells are generally anchored to cortical actin
-    generally anchored to cortical actin network \cite{schuh_new_2008, chaigne_soft_2013, iwabuchi_actin_2010, lenart_contractile_2005}
+.. network \cite{schuh_new_2008, chaigne_soft_2013, iwabuchi_actin_2010,
+.. lenart_contractile_2005}
+..
+..

-We here reproduce a system that show how from a dense branched actin network can emanate an actin cloud structure with mechanical force sufficient to move organelles.
-This actin-cloud by the way it is form is linked to actin cortex and provide a scafold to build larger structure linked together.
+..
+We here reproduce a system that show how from a dense branched actin network
+.. can emanate an actin cloud structure with mechanical force sufficient to move
+.. organelles.
+This actin-cloud by the way it is form is linked to actin cortex
+.. and provide a scafold to build larger structure linked together.
+..

- - should do microrheology
+..  - should do microrheology
-   - measure average properties
+..    - measure average properties
- - inquery the amount of branching.
+..  - inquery the amount of branching.
- - better understand the retraction part.
+..  - better understand the retraction part.
- - How woudl this differ in the inside geometry.
+..  - How woudl this differ in the inside geometry.
-   - Astonishingly it is the same -1 law that is found for flexible polymers :cite:`pincus witten`
+..    - Astonishingly it is the same -1 law that is found for flexible polymers :cite:`pincus witten`
- - how would this sparse actin network react in the addition of myosin ? bunddling ? firning parallel structure in lamelipodia ?
+..  - how would this sparse actin network react in the addition of myosin ? bunddling ? firning parallel structure in lamelipodia ?
- -
+..  -
+..
+..
 Conclusion
-**********
+.. **********
+.. ..
+2
 ..
-2
+..
 The actin cortex can be reproduced `in vitro` on polystyrene beads.
+It is
-It is polymerized by the activation  of the Arp2/3 complex on the surface of polystyrene beads.
-Near the surface of the gel forms a dense dendritic actin network with Elastic modulus of kPa.
-This gel can be seen by fluorescence when using fluorescent actin.
+.. polymerized by the activation  of the Arp2/3 complex on the surface of
+.. polystyrene beads.
+Near the surface of the gel forms a dense dendritic actin
+.. network with Elastic modulus of kPa.
+This gel can be seen by fluorescence when

-The transition from his dense network mimicking actin cortex to the solution medium is not sharp.
-On beads system there is a large transition zone of several micrometers through a soft actin structure that we call the actin-cloud.
-We determined the mechanical properties of these actin clouds and determines their viscoelastic properties.
-The actin cloud are very soft in comparison to the dense gel with young modulus several order of magnitude lower (pa).
-Nonetheless these actin cloud are capable of supporting force sufficient to move cells organelles, and do not deform plastically.

-The properties of these actin cloud are well explained by polymer theory of loosely entangle actin network and the predicted viscoelastic properties are in agreement with our measurement.
-Values founds are also in agreement with bulk measurement with measurement of properties of actin gel measurement in gels, but also suggest that lower Poisson ratio can be observed in the actin structure.

-The mechanical effect of the actin cloud can thus not be ignored in cellular context.
-It provides the correct range of force and spawn over a sufficient distance to position organelles, and could be used to position many cellular structure.
-The actin cloud also provide a sparse actin structure that could be easily remodeled by other actors of the cell to form already known structures.
+.. using fluorescent actin.
 ..
+..
+The transition from his dense network mimicking actin cortex to the solution
+.. medium is not sharp.
+On beads system there is a large transition zone of
+.. several micrometers through a soft actin structure that we call the
+.. actin-cloud.
+We determined the mechanical properties of these actin clouds and
+.. determines their viscoelastic properties.
+The actin cloud are very soft in
+.. comparison to the dense gel with young modulus several order of magnitude lower
+.. (pa).
+Nonetheless these actin cloud are capable of supporting force sufficient
+.. to move cells organelles, and do not deform plastically.
+..
+..
+The properties of these actin cloud are well explained by polymer theory of
+.. loosely entangle actin network and the predicted viscoelastic properties are in
+.. agreement with our measurement.
+Values founds are also in agreement with bulk
+.. measurement with measurement of properties of actin gel measurement in gels,
+.. but also suggest that lower Poisson ratio can be observed in the actin
+.. structure.
+..
+..
+The mechanical effect of the actin cloud can thus not be ignored in cellular
+.. context.
+It provides the correct range of force and spawn over a sufficient
+.. distance to position organelles, and could be used to position many cellular
+.. structure.
+The actin cloud also provide a sparse actin structure that could be
+.. easily remodeled by other actors of the cell to form already known structures.
+..
+..
+.. ..
 Doublets:
+..
+..
 Doublets
-********
+.. ********
 ..
+.. ..
 Oocytes:
+..
+..
 Oocytes
-*******
+.. *******